fuzzyJess/Blackjack/README.md

 # Blackjack

+## Blackjack game

+This is a simple command line game where a single player can have a hand of Blackjack against an automated dealer.
+The dealer will automatically stand on a hand of 17 or above.

 ## How to run
+install dependencies and start game
 ```
 > npm i
 > npm start
 ```

-install dependencies and start game
+run all test suites
 ```
 > npm test
 ```
-run all test suites

 ## Next steps